Inception: Satoshi's Pathway to Bitcoin Adoption

 [7] Satoshi: The supply of gold increases by about 2%-3% per year.
 Any fiat currency typically averages more inflation than that.

-However, there's a key difference between bitcoin and gold: while gold’s supply growth is low but unpredictable—making it more difficult to form expectations and influencing purchasing habits, as observed when gold was used directly in minted coins—bitcoin is the first asset with inherent scarcity, defined by a predetermined fixed supply issued at a constant rate.
-In other words, it’s the first hard asset in history.
+The comparison with gold as a neutral money base is something Satoshi repeated multiple times in various messages.
+However, although both gold and bitcoin are hard assets, gold’s supply growth is low but unpredictable (greater “relative scarcity” compared to other assets), making it harder to form expectations and influencing purchasing habits, as observed when gold was used directly in minted coins.
+Bitcoin, on the other hand, is the first asset with “absolute scarcity”, defined by a predetermined fixed supply issued at a constant rate.
+In other words, it’s the first truly absolute hard asset in history.

 [8] Satoshi: The steady addition of a constant amount of new coins is analogous to gold miners expending resources to add gold to circulation.

 However, Satoshi’s additional messages clarified that while bitcoin’s issuance at a constant rate through computational mining is monetarily analogous to gold, it was never designed to replicate gold’s indefinite and uncertain mining process.
-If bitcoin had adopted gold’s model of low but unpredictable issuance over time, its appeal as a new digital asset likely would have diminished, as the uncertainty of an unlimited total supply would have deterred investor demand.
+If bitcoin had adopted gold’s model of low but unpredictable supply issuance over time, its appeal as a new digital asset would likely have diminished, as the uncertainty of an unlimited total supply would have deterred demand from both computer mining nodes securing the network and new investors.

 [5] Satoshi: …If it does not increase as fast as demand, there will be deflation and early holders of money will see its value increase.
 Coins have to get initially distributed somehow, and a constant rate seems like the best formula.

-This approach could incentivize demand and balanced accumulation from early holders, potentially increasing bitcoin's market price, its foreign exchange value relative to other assets and currencies.
-The deflationary, constant rate strategy was designed to establish bitcoin's expected scarcity early on, halving the mining rate every 210,000 blocks (4 years), up to a total supply of 21 million tokens.
-Explained on January 13, 2009. [*]13:
+This approach could incentivize demand and accumulation from early holders, potentially boosting adoption by driving bitcoin’s market price higher relative to other assets and currencies—essentially making it a store of foreign currency(s) value in the process.
+The deflationary, constant rate strategy was designed to establish bitcoin’s expected scarcity early on, halving the mining rate every 210,000 blocks (4 years), up to a total supply of 21 million tokens.
+Explained on January 13, 2009 [9]13:

 [9] Satoshi: Total circulation will be 21,000,000 coins.
 It'll be distributed to network nodes when they make blocks, with the amount cut in half every 4 years…

-Satoshi emphasized repeatedly and in various ways how this approach could bootstrap and foster a positive initial demand feedback loop.
-As more users became aware of bitcoin's capped scarcity at 21 million units, it created an incentive to buy and hold the asset.
+Satoshi repeatedly emphasized, in various ways, how this approach could bootstrap and foster a positive feedback loop of initial demand, driving more adoption.
+As more users became aware of bitcoin’s capped scarcity at 21 million units, it created an incentive to buy and hold the asset.
 This generated increasing network effects as users observed a rise in its market value, further driving demand from new users.

 [10] Satoshi: It might make sense just to get some in case it catches on.
 If enough people think the same way, that becomes a self fulfilling prophecy.